quicwg/ops-drafts/draft-ietf-quic-manageability.md

 increase over time, using such a limit is not recommended but if done, limits might need to be adapted dynamically.

-Further, if UDP traffic is throttled, it is recommended to block individual QUIC flows entirely rather than dropping packets randomly.
+Further, if UDP traffic is desired to be throttled, it is recommended to block individual QUIC flows entirely rather than dropping packets randomly.
 When the handshake is blocked, QUIC-capable applications may failover to TCP However, blocking a